Maaciej/OHM-blacklist-4-HA/README.md

 for not filtered items there should come new data every minute for blacklisted it should get older and older.

-Other way to observe if changes work is changing logging in configuration.yaml to
+Other way to observe if changes work is change logging in configuration.yaml to
 ```
 # Configure a default setup of Home Assistant (frontend, api, etc)
 default_config: